 Types of service provided by Restons Solicitors

-We specialise in providing bulk litigation services for financial and other institutions to recover debts owed by consumers.
-We only act for a small number of clients who are themselves regulated by the Financial Conduct Authority or similar industry regulator.
+We specialise in providing bulk litigation services for financial and other institutions to recover debts owed by consumers and businesses.

 The overwhelming majority of claims we issue are not defended and hence are “undefended cases”.
 In those cases we obtain a Judgment and seek to enforce that Judgment in accordance with the instruction from our Client (“enforcement proceedings”).
 Enforcement methods include a Charging Order; Attachment of Earnings; Warrant of Control or in certain circumstances bankruptcy proceedings.
 A small proportion of cases we issue are defended and our specialist defended team have conduct of these (“defended litigation”).
 If the defended litigation results in a Judgment then this will be enforced in a similar way as a Judgment obtained in undefended litigation.

 - Receiving your instructions and reviewing the electronic files/databases sent.

 - Sending a Letter of Claim in accordance with the relevant Pre-Action Protocol for Debt Claims.

 - If the debt is not paid – issuing a Court Claim.

 - Where no Acknowledgment of Service or Defence is received, applying to the court to enter Judgment in default.

 - If Judgment in default is obtained (and payment not then received) then proceeding to enforcement

 - Applying for Charging Orders after judgment has been obtained; or